deploymy/documentation/docker-to-iac/example-of-a-new-parser.md

 You can build the module locally by running the `npm run build` command.

 The built output files are located under `dist/`

+## Update the docs

+If you have made an improvement in code, please remember for the users of these modules to update our documentation.
+The rule for docs can be found in [deploymy/documentation README.md file](https://github.com/deploymy/documentation/blob/main/README.md).